Back to home

 • "Compare cinematic vs UGC style for a skincare text-to-video clip."

 Capture the winning direction in 1–2 sentences before switching to optimize mode.
+Chat is cheap thinking time; generation is where credits matter.

 Phase 2 — Optimize (optimize ON)